sosy-lab/cpu-energy-meter/README.md

 - Add a Udev rule that grants access to `/dev/cpu/*/msr` to group `msr` ([example](https://github.com/sosy-lab/cpu-energy-meter/blob/master/debian/additional_files/59-msr.rules)).
 - Run `chgrp msr`, `chmod 2711`, and `setcap cap_sys_rawio=ep` on the binary (`make setup` is a shortcut for this).

-The provided [Debian package](https://github.com/sosy-lab/cpu-energy-meter/releases) does these steps automatically and lets all users execute CPU Energy Meter.
+The provided Debian package in our [PPA](https://launchpad.net/~sosy-lab/+archive/ubuntu/benchmarking) and on [GitHub](https://github.com/sosy-lab/cpu-energy-meter/releases) does these steps automatically and lets all users execute CPU Energy Meter.

 How to use it